-Menstrual bleeding is a natural phenomenon but if you are suffering from painful cramps and heavy periods you need to investigate any underlying condition by visiting your doctor.
-Heavy bleeding is not a disease but the loss of blood can take a toll on your health.
-A girl loses much blood during the entire menstrual cycle and it can drastically reduce the iron and hemoglobin level in the body.
-Excessive loss of blood during periods can lead cause anemia, weakness, fatigue and mood swings.
+Menstrual bleeding is a natural phenomenon, but if you're experiencing painful cramps and heavy periods, it's important to check for any underlying conditions by visiting your doctor.
+Heavy bleeding isn’t a disease, but the blood loss can take a toll on your health.
+A person may lose a significant amount of blood during their menstrual cycle and it can drastically reduce the iron and hemoglobin levels in the body.
+Excessive blood loss during periods can lead to anemia, weakness, fatigue, and mood swings.

 How Do You Know If Your Period Is Heavy?

 According to research, during a normal menstrual cycle, a woman loses about 40 ml of blood.
-When a woman loses an average of 70 ml or more blood, they are considered a heavy period.
-In addition to it, below are some additional red flags which should not be avoided.
+When a woman loses 70 ml or more of blood, it's classified as heavy menstrual bleeding.
+Here are some additional red flags to watch out for.

-1. The menstrual cycle lasts for a week or more days.
+1. The menstrual cycle lasts for seven days or more.

 2. Changing sanitary pads, tampons or cups every couple of hours.